strickyak/ATurtleYak/README.md

 r N -- go right n degrees

 ( code... ) N  -- repeat code...
 N times

+/z -- call box z as a subroutine (no space after the /)

 Separate all tokens by white space!
 Even "(" and ")" and "+" etc.